mayank992/recursive-component/readme.md

-## Submission Instructions

-1. Clicking "Run code" will compile and run your code against sample tests, but it will not generate scores.
-Click on "Execution Log" to better understand the test execution.
-2. Clicking "Submit code" will run your code against multiple test cases, assessing different scenarios holistically.
-The score will be assigned accordingly.

-To access the instructions, click on the "Question" button which can be found in the bottom left corner of the screen.

 ### Problem Statement

 You need to implement a FileExplorer component in React that mimics the behavior of a typical file explorer system.
 This component should display a nested file and folder structure, provided as input data, with functionality for expanding/collapsing folders and selecting files.